 Project Leader: Dr. Parthasarathi Shome

-Funded by: Directorate of Income Tax, Ministry of Finance, Government of India
+Funded by: Department of Economic Affairs, Ministry of Finance, Government of India

 Recognizing the need for strong research support, the Department of Economic Affairs (DEA) requested ICRIER to: (i) contribute research inputs for India’s deliberations on G20 issues; (ii) assist the Indian co-chair of the G20 Working Group on Framework for Strong, Sustainable and Balanced Growth; (iii) develop a comprehensive macroeconometric model for Indian growth forecasts; and (iv) assist in capacity building at DEA.
 The broad objectives of the research programme were to keep abreast of global thinking on these issues, update and contextualize them from the Indian standpoint, crystallize the issues to be raised by India through a series of research papers, Policy Issues and Options Papers (PIOPs), Position Notes (PNs) and Quick Response Notes (QRNs).